joshxee/noissue-fs-exercise/README.md

 # noissue FED Excercise - cart modifications

 This practical exercise is to be completed by candidates applying for frontend development roles.
-It is intended to allow the candidate to demonstrate their basic coding skills.
+It is intended to allow the candidate to demonstrate their coding skills.

 ## Exercise requirements

-A very basic cart has been implemented in React using [Create-React-App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and [Tailwind css](https://tailwindcss.com/docs/installation) as the base css framework.
+A basic cart has been implemented in React using [Create-React-App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and [Tailwind css](https://tailwindcss.com/docs/installation) as the base css framework.

 The Product team has requested the following new features to be added.